The Space Law Review: Australia

 - establishing a system for the regulation of space activities carried on either from Australia or by Australian nationals outside Australia;

-- providing for the payment of adequate compensation for damage caused to persons or property as a result of space activities regulated by this Act; and
+- providing for the payment of adequate compensation for damage caused to persons or property as a result of space activities regulated by the Space Activities Act; and

-- implementing certain of Australia's obligations under the UN space treaties and specified space cooperation agreements.
+- implementing Australia's obligations under the UN space treaties and specified space cooperation agreements.

 The third of these objects (point (c), above) related to the international obligations that arise under the five UN treaties to which Australia is a signatory.
 These treaties include: